dtcenter/METviewer/docs/Users_Guide/testing.rst

 -----------------

 The testing module is used to execute the regression testing of a specified version of METviewer.
-The capture tool is invoked by using the mv_test script.
+The capture tool is invoked by using the mv_test.sh script.
 During test capture, system or processing errors will be reported but images and data are not verified.
-Verification of data or images is performed by the mv_compare script.
-The mv_test script essentially generates output files and copies them from the output directory to the appropriate directory test_cases directory.
+Verification of data or images is performed by the mv_compare.sh script.
+The mv_test.sh script essentially generates output files and copies them from the output directory to the appropriate directory test_cases directory.

 Capture and Verification are performed against a specified METviewer branch and tag.
 It is expected that the proper branch or tag has been previously